jennjoyce/learning-journal/README.md

 # learning-journal
 ## 102-Learning Journal

-# What is growth mindset
+# What is growth mindset?

 * it is being a life long learner
 * it is realizing mistakes are a path to an outcome, not failure